 Reviewing customer conversations also helps call center managers create personalized training programs for each agent by evaluating the accuracy of the information they provided and whether they followed your call center’s internal SOPs (Standard Operating Procedures).

-The Telephone Consumer Protection Act (TCPA) places limitations on making sales calls and using automated call equipment.
+- The Telephone Consumer Protection Act (TCPA): The TCPA places limitations on making sales calls and using automated call equipment.
 To avoid fines and penalties, it’s vital that you educate your agents about the TCPA guidelines and the consequences of not following them.

 7. Create an Information Security Policy